i-arindam/gem-differencer/README.md

 `cd gem-differencer`

-Run `ruby differencer-generator.rb` from within the root folder.
+Run `ruby difference-generator.rb` from within the root folder.
 2 files are produced in the same directory.

 ##Output